-Peer-on-Peer Abuse
+Child-on-Child Abuse

-The school has a zero-tolerance approach to all forms of peer-on-peer abuse, including sexual harassment and sexual violence.
+The school has a zero-tolerance approach to all forms of child-on-child abuse, including sexual harassment and sexual violence.

-To prevent peer-on-peer abuse and address the wider societal factors that can influence behaviour, the school will educate pupils about abuse, its forms, and the importance of discussing any concerns and respecting others through the curriculum, assemblies and PSHE/RSE lessons.
+To prevent child-on-child abuse and address the wider societal factors that can influence behaviour, the school will educate pupils about abuse, its forms, and the importance of discussing any concerns and respecting others through the curriculum, assemblies and PSHE/RSE lessons.

 All staff will be aware that pupils of any age and gender are capable of abusing their peers.
-Staff will take all instances of peer-on-peer abuse seriously and will never tolerate abuse as "banter" or "part of growing up" and will never justify any form of sexual harassment.
-Staff will also be aware that peer-on-peer abuse can be manifested in many ways, including sexting, sexual harassment and assault, and hazing- or initiation-type violence.
+Staff will take all instances of child-on-child abuse seriously and will never tolerate abuse as "banter" or "part of growing up" and will never justify any form of sexual harassment.
+Staff will also be aware that child-on-child abuse can be manifested in many ways, including sexting, sexual harassment and assault, and hazing- or initiation-type violence.